adamgrzelak/vasp-plot-suite/bands/README.md

 - You can manipulate and save the plot using built-in <code>matplotlib</code> toolbar

 ### Executables
-This program can be compliled into an executable.
+This program can be compliled into an executable.<br>
 I can provide ones for Windows or MacOS upon request.

 ### This program is still being tested